 Planning: How to create a Data Management Plan

-A data management plan needs to explain what will be done with the data during and after a project: what data will be obtained, collected or processed, what standards and methodology will be applied to the data, who will have access to the data and when, and how the data will be stored after the project’s completion.
+A Data Management Plan should explain what will be done with the data during and after the project: what data will be obtained, collected or processed, what standards and methodology will be applied, who can access the data and when, and how the data will be preserved when the project is completed.

 In some projects, you may want to use data already in existence, not new data.
 In these cases, it is crucial to cite the original data.
 For this purpose, we provide the following resources: